-Frequently asked questions and help pages tend to go one of two ways – good FAQ pages can provide a helpful resource for customers, providing the answers they are looking for and reducing the burden on customer services teams.
-On the other hand, poor FAQ pages are often unstructured, information dumps that are difficult to navigate and no help to anyone.
+A brand’s FAQ page tends to go one of two ways – if it’s been well written, it can provide a helpful resource for customers, providing the answers they are looking for and reducing the burden on customer services teams.
+On the other hand, a poor FAQ page is often an unstructured, information dump that provides no help to anyone.
 Here’s how to avoid the latter and how to write helpful FAQ pages your visitors will love.

 What to include

 In order for your frequently asked questions page to be a useful resource, it is vital that it contains genuine commonly asked questions from your customers.
 You have probably come across FAQ pages containing questions that no customer is likely to ask, or, worse, those that are essentially thinly disguised sales pages.

 Avoid this by sourcing real questions from customers and collate useful answers by involving staff from all areas of the business.
 Good sources of frequently asked questions include:

 - Your customer services team

 - Search queries on your website